malika-developer/MyFirstConsoleGameBattleShip/README.md

 ---

-# 🚢 BattleShip — My First Console Game
+# 🚢 BattleShip — My First Console Game (2022-year project)

 **BattleShip** is a fully hand-crafted console game written in C++ using Visual Studio.
 Everything — from ASCII graphics to menus, animations, and game logic — was built manually.